All my favorite art supplies

 Watercolor Brushes

 If I could only have one watercolor brush, this would be it.
 Highly absorbent and responsive, Silver Brush Black Velvet brushes are made from a blend of Squirrel hair and a new type of synthetic filament called Risslon.
-If you are vegan, avoid these brushes.
+Mine has lasted 6 years so far.
+(UK EU)(USA)

 Escoda Travel Brushes